Ferrara Emilia Romagna And San Marino, Italy Travel Guide

 Ferrara is known for its peaceful atmosphere.
 Standard urban precautions against petty crime apply in all neighborhoods.

-A B&B with good value and comfortable rooms.
+A B&B with affordable and comfortable rooms.

 Holds an excellent central location directly opposite Castello Estense.